 My Story

 Hi, I’m Lin.
 I live in Brooklyn, NY with my husband, my son, Bennett, and my daughter, Logan.
 My passion for birth work was sparked during my first pregnancy with Bennett.
-I was endlessly fascinated, and spent many late nights reading birthing books and scrolling article after article on my pregnancy tracker apps.
-When it came time to give birth to Bennett, I was beyond eager to experience firsthand what I spent so many months learning about.
+I was endlessly fascinated, and spent many late nights reading birthing books and scrolling through my pregnancy tracker apps.
+When it came time to give birth, I was beyond eager to experience firsthand what I spent so many months learning about.
 I wrote down my birth story a few weeks later, needing to preserve the memories while they were still fresh, and summed it up with “wow, birth does not disappoint.”

 A couple years later, we conceived Keelan and I spent his pregnancy juggling a rambunctious toddler and imagining how full life would soon be with two little boys.
 2 weeks before Keelan’s due date, we received the unimaginable news that he had died.
 I had known about stillbirth in that vague way one knows about tragedy, but never expected it to happen to us.
 Within hours, Keelan was born into the world, silent and heartbreakingly beautiful.